On uniform Hilbert Schmidt stability of groups: Abstract

 \section{Abstract}

-A group $\Gamma$ is said to be uniformly HS stable if any map $\varphi : \Gamma \to U(n)$ that is almost a unitary representation (w.r.t. the Hilbert Schmidt norm) is close to a genuine unitary representation of the same dimension.
-We present a complete classification of uniformly HS stable groups among finitely generated residually finite ones.
+A group $\Gamma$ is said to be uniformly HS-stable if any map $\varphi : \Gamma \to U(n)$ that is almost a unitary representation (w.r.t. the Hilbert Schmidt norm) is close to a genuine unitary representation of the same dimension.
+We present a complete classification of uniformly HS-stable groups among finitely generated residually finite ones.
 Necessity of the residual finiteness assumption is discussed.
 A similar result is shown to hold assuming only amenability.